HenryAsa/61040-app-frontend/README.md

 ## Getting Started

+Run `npm run dev:server` to start the server.
+Run `npm run dev:client` to start the client

 If you are using [VSCode](https://code.visualstudio.com/)/VSCodium, install the ESLint and Prettier extensions.
 The project is already configured to use ESLint and Prettier, but feel free to add your own rules if you want.